 Fort Collins Pedestrian Accident Lawyer

 Pedestrian accidents are an unfortunately common incident in this country.
 According to the National Highway Traffic Safety Administration, 5,376 pedestrians lost their lives in accidents around the United States in 2015.
-If you or a loved one suffered harm in an accident, and believe that another party may be responsible, contact the lawyers at Cannon Hadfield Stieben & Doutt, LLC, today to schedule a free case evaluation.
+If you or a loved one suffered harm in an accident, and believe that another party may be responsible, contact the pedestrian accident lawyers at Cannon Hadfield Stieben & Doutt, LLC, today to schedule a free case evaluation.

 - We practice an individualized approach to personal injury.
 We take the time to listen to your story, establish goals for your case, and demand maximum compensation for your injuries.